Fired VA Secretary Shulkin: Trump 'wasn't happy' with slow improvements, and neither am I

 "[T]here are a number of political appointees within VA that are pushing to privatize much faster than I think is in the interest of veterans and is the safe way to care for our veterans," Shulkin told "Special Report," "and I’ve stood up [to] them because I was in Washington and I was working for the president on behalf of our veterans."

-However, Shulkin admitted that "I don’t think the president should be happy with where we were."
+However, Shulkin admitted, "I don’t think the president should be happy with where we were."

 "This is a system that needs to be pushed.
 Many of the bureaucratic elements need to be restructured," he added.
 "I’ve started that process, I hope Dr. [Ronny] Jackson will continue that process because it needs to be done."